Configure a Linux Python app for Azure App Service

 Note

-Always use relative paths in all pre- and post-build scripts because the build container in which Oryx runs is different from the runtime container in which the app runs.
+Always use relative paths in all pre-build and post-build scripts because the build container in which Oryx runs is different from the runtime container in which the app runs.
 Never rely on the exact placement of your app project folder within the container (for example, that it's placed under site/wwwroot).

 Migrate existing applications to Azure

-1. Source repository: Maintain your source code in a suitable repository like GitHub, which enables you to set up continuous deployment later in this process.
+1. Source repository.
+Maintain your source code in a suitable repository, like GitHub, which enables you to set up continuous deployment later in this process.

-2. Database: If your app depends on a database, create the necessary resources on Azure as well.
+2. Database.
+If your app depends on a database, create the necessary resources on Azure as well.

-4. Environment variables: If your application requires any environment variables, create equivalent App Service application settings.
+4. Environment variables.
+If your application requires any environment variables, create equivalent App Service application settings.
 These App Service settings appear to your code as environment variables, as described in Access environment variables.

-6. Continuous deployment: Set up continuous deployment from GitHub Actions, Bitbucket, or Azure Repos as described in the article Continuous deployment to Azure App Service.
-Or, set up continuous deployment from Local Git as described in the article Local Git deployment to Azure App Service.
+6. Continuous deployment.
+Set up continuous deployment from GitHub Actions, Bitbucket, or Azure Repos as described in the article Continuous deployment to Azure App Service.
+Or set up continuous deployment from local Git as described in the article Local Git deployment to Azure App Service.

 With these steps completed, you should be able to commit changes to your source repository and have those updates automatically deployed to App Service.